Fiserv/digital-disbursements-platform/docs/troubleshooting/idempotency-timeouts.md

   - Between Merchant and DDP
   - Between DDP and Payment Providers (VISA or Master)
   - Payment Provider (VISA or Master) and Issuer Bank
 - Timeouts are inevitable, but they are very infrequent.
-Usually 99.99 % request will not get any timeout.
 - When a timeout occurs, The client cannot determine if the request reached the server or not.

 > To recover from inconclusive responses and avoid the risk of duplicate payments, Merchant should adopt one of two below practices,